ubc-dri/dri-needs-assessment/fullreport.md

 ## Background

 Disciplines that are not traditionally users of computational tools are increasingly relying on digital methodologies, platforms, and approaches.
-Meanwhile, disciplines that have integrated compute into their research workflow have a growing need to greater computation and data management support due to substantive datasets.
+Meanwhile, disciplines that have integrated compute into their research workflow have a growing need for greater computation and data management support due to substantive datasets.
 With this increasing demand, there is a need for universities to provide increased infrastructure and support.

 Research intensive universities must invest in computing facilities, data management, storage, software, and highly qualified personnel to support this infrastructure [2] to be competitive.
 This need is as much predicated on providing the necessary frameworks to enable research as it is to entice top tier researchers; prospective faculty increasingly inquire about this kind of investment, and more universities are offering cloud credits and support as ways to entice candidates.